EcdysisFoundation/metaformer_ecdysis/README.md

 ### Archive and Revert

 The metaformer.mar file should be saved before overwriting to be able to easily revert to a previous model if necessary.
 Formerly, only the model output and model dataset files were saved.
-To recreate the .mar file could be incumbered by loss of taxon_map.csv which gets overwritten, and other changes in the codebase.
+To recreate a .mar file to revert a deployment could be incumbered by changes in the codebase.
 Both can be saved for some time, then deleted as we need space to be recovered.
-Here is some info about doing that.
+More storage is available on Ecdysis01 as well.
+Here is more info about doing archiving previous models and managing space.

 On Ecdysis02 in MetaFormer/output/ecdysis/morphospecies, gzip old model version output folders.